-The issue: Most nail polishes contain a whole host of chemicals which are bad for you and the environment.
+The issue: Most nail polishes contain a whole host of chemicals that are bad for you and the environment.
 Harmful chemicals in nail polish include:

 When you remove your nail polish, these chemicals can also get into the water supply where they can damage the marine life.

-The tweak: Luckily, some nail polish brands have changed their formula to avoid these toxic chemicals.
+The tweak: Luckily, some nail polish brands have changed their formulas to avoid these toxic chemicals.
 Look for nail polish labeled as “10-free” to avoid the ten most harmful ingredients.